 If I have the time, why not?
 Writing became part of my habit and routine so why stop?
 It can be my career.
 And also, you know, since I am taking engineering, I can utilize my knowledge in engineering and mathematics through blogging and writing.
-It could be the best way to share my knowledge and to teach other students who struggle as an engineering student — hopefully it will happen in the future.
+It could be the best way to share my knowledge and to teach other students who struggle as engineering students — hopefully, it will happen in the future.

 What do you think is the lesson during your college days that you can apply to your future career?

-We still had a conversation about general topics and school where he asked me about other opportunities such as scholarship, freelancing, writing, etc.
+We still had a conversation about general topics and school and he asked me about other opportunities such as scholarships, freelancing, writing, etc.